apigee-127/sway/README.md

 * License: [![License](http://img.shields.io/npm/l/sway.svg)](https://github.com/apigee-127/sway/blob/master/LICENSE)
 * Version: [![NPM Version](http://img.shields.io/npm/v/sway.svg)](https://www.npmjs.org/package/sway)

+## Project Status

+Up until `1.0.0`, the API is unstable and can change without warning.
+While we will do our best to ensure this does not happen, as we begin to use sway we may run into situations where changing the API is required.

 ## Installation

 sway is available for both Node.js and the browser.
 Installation instructions for each environment are below.